thesteau/3to1go/README.md

 6. Edge uploads the archive to Central.
 7. Central stages the upload, commits it into the backup store, and prunes older snapshots for that job.

+## Storage Philosophy

+Central is intentionally focused on durable local storage and retention.
+If you want copies in S3, Google Drive, Dropbox, or another remote system, the recommended approach is to sync or replicate Central `BACKUP_ROOT` with a separate service, scheduled job, or host-level script.

+That keeps RelayCentralizer focused on backup intake and retention instead of turning Central into a multi-provider sync engine.

 ## Auth Token

 For local development, the recommended setup is file-based auth instead of hardcoding `AUTH_TOKEN` into multiple env files.